Exodus-Privacy/etip/README.md

 If you wish to help us identify new trackers, you can **request an ETIP account** by sending a username and an email address to etip@exodus-privacy.eu.org

-You can equally contribute to the following repositories:
+You can also take a look at to the following repositories:
 - https://github.com/YalePrivacyLab/tracker-profiles
 - https://github.com/jawz101/potentialTrackers